conan-io/conan-io.github.io/_posts/2023-06-28-Conan-bulk-package-operations.markdown

 $ conan create . --format=json > create.json
 ```

-This will create a json representation of the graph, with information of what packages have been built ``"binary": "Build"``,
+This will create a json representation of the graph, with information of what packages have been built (that is, they contain ``"binary": "Build"``),
 the ``create.json`` will look like (simplfied):

 ```json